 - Any time you were unable to work due to the pain from your injuries

 - Any time you took off for doctor’s appointments

-You can also recover compensation if your injuries will cost you money in the future.
-For example, if you work in a factory that requires you to stand for long periods of time, an injury can keep you from doing that.
-You may need to work fewer hours or get another job that pays less.
+You can also recover compensation if your injuries cost you money in the future.
+For example, if you work in a factory that requires you to stand for long periods, an injury can keep you from doing that.
+You may need to work fewer hours or get a less-paying job.
 You can recover the difference in pay.

 You can also recover compensation if your injuries take away your ability to work.
 If you are self-employed, you can still recover compensation; however, those losses may be more difficult to calculate.
 Our team will help you determine what you can recover for lost wages.

 There were more than 51,000 motor vehicle accidents in Nevada in 2010 (the most recently available data for this information), leading to almost 19,000 injuries and 257 fatalities.
 While that number is staggering, Nevada roads have become increasingly deadly.
 Since 2010, fatal car accidents have increased, with deaths steadily increasing.